kubeflow/manifests/docs/release/handbook.md

 ### Working Group Liaison
 Person responsible for liaising between the release team and the WG.
 The will be the main contact point for the Release Team to figure out the progress of the WG as well as required component versions, throughout the release.
+If a Release Team Member is already part of a WG then they could also serve as the liaison.

 **Prerequisites:** Contributor in the Working Group and acknowledged from the tech leads of that Working Group